 Employers want to get a feel for what kind of person you are.
 They want to get some idea of your leadership style and how you get things done . . . what you’ll be like to work with.

-In order to brand yourself in your job search marketing communications − LinkedIn profile, resume, biography, etc. − you need to differentiate your potential value over your competition.
+You want to brand yourself in your job search marketing communications − LinkedIn profile, resume, biography, etc. You need to differentiate your potential value over your competition.
 That requires infusing some personality into the content.

 After all, if you’re job searching effectively, you’re networking purposefully and getting your resume in front of human eyeballs, not just Applicant Tracking Systems (ATS) that scan and dump your resume into a database.